yflyzhang/spatial_COVID_19/README.md

 ---

-Should you have any further quires about the code, please contact at: yflyzhang_at_gmail.com
+Should you have any further quires about the code and data, please contact at: yflyzhang_at_gmail.com